Network, USB, &Tuner Functions

 control this Sony receiver, Sony TVs, Sony CD players, Sony DVD players and

-video components with a single remote.
-By connecting Sony components that are
+connected via HDMI with a single remote.
+By connecting audio/video components that are

-compatible with the HDMI Control function with a HDMI cable, operation is
+compatible with the Bravia Sync or HDMI CEC function using an HDMI cable, operation is

 simplified in the following ways.